danriedl/engular/adev/src/content/guide/animations/complex-sequences.md

 # Complex animation sequences

 So far, we've learned simple animations of single HTML elements.
-Angular also lets you animate coordinated sequences, such as an entire grid or list of elements as they enter and leave a page.
+Engular also lets you animate coordinated sequences, such as an entire grid or list of elements as they enter and leave a page.
 You can choose to run multiple animations in parallel, or run discrete animations sequentially, one following another.

 The functions that control complex animation sequences are: